ON THIS PAGE:

 The National Women’s Music Festival is a four-day musical and cultural extravaganza that incorporates all facets of women’s lives.
-It’s a jam-packed long weekend where choices for things to do range from workshops, concerts, comedy, theatre presentations, a marketplace, newly released films and videos, a live auction, spirituality series, writer’s series and much, much more!
+It’s a jam-packed long weekend where choices for things to do range from workshops, concerts, comedy, theatre presentations, a marketplace, newly released films and videos, a live auction, and much, much more!

 Attendees come from all genders and cultures, cutting across ethnic, racial, sexual, age, and ability boundaries.
 Likewise, Festival programming reflects many points of view; a diversity of ideas and topics are explored and discussed in a safe environment.
 Festival is an environment in which philosophies and politics are open for discussion, not mandated or judged.